Attorneys

 Why Volunteer for PSLS?

-Performing your pro bono work through Prairie State Legal Services comes with added benefits:
+Performing your pro bono work through PSLS comes with added benefits:

-- Pro bono cases are covered under PSLS' malpractice insurance.
+• All PSLS pro bono cases are covered by PSLS malpractice insurance.

-- PSLS offers free CLEs to pro bono attorneys.
+• PSLS offers free MCLEs to pro bono attorneys.

 Pro Bono Projects